john-light/sovryn/templates/finance_template.md

 Created: YYYY-MM-DD
 ---

-# Insert title like "SGP-X: Example title" here
+# Insert title like "SIP-X: Example title" here

 ## Address of the transfer recipient